Digital photography for beginners intensive one-to-one sessions in Exeter and Devon.

 Payment can be made by Paypal, Bank transfer or Cheque.
 I am also happy to accept cash on the day provided a £15 deposit is made. (please contact me beforehand to discuss course)

-Paypal: To pay for courses simply log in to paypal and make the payment to colin (at) colinmunrophotography.com.
+Paypal: To pay for courses simply log in to paypal and make the payment to colin (at) colinmunrophotography.com or, even easier, use the PayPal button below to pay a deposit or the full amount.

 Bank transfer: To pay by bank transfer simply let me know in your email and I will include the account details in my response.